Best SSDs 2023: From Budget SATA to Blazing-Fast NVMe

 Samsung hit back at its competitors with this impressive update to the 980 Pro.
 New hardware and new options, including a heatsink with RGB and a 4TB variant, have allowed Samsung to retake the M.2 SSD crown.
 Performance is excellent across the board, setting a few new performance records, such as with 4K random read performance.
 In our testing, the drive was consistent, power-efficient, and cool.
 Samsung has also updated its software for this drive, giving it the best SSD toolbox available, and the drive is backed by a competent warranty and decent support.

-$20 extra for a heatsink and RGB is a good deal, and as we see with all vendors recently, pricing is at or near all-time lows.
-Samsung will likely discount this drive quickly.
-There are also competing PCIe 5.0 drives on the market that serve up faster performance, but they still carry a premium.
+$20 extra for a heatsink and RGB is a good deal, and Samsung will likely discount this drive over time.
+Competing PCIe 5.0 drives on the market offer faster performance, but they still carry a premium.

 Read: Samsung 990 Pro Review